 This story starts with an ending.

 Pat Maloney passed away in the late summer of 2016.
-He'd been facing terminal cancer, and died at home in the village of Arden, Ontario, with his wife, Joanne Pickett, by his side.
+He'd been facing terminal cancer, and died at home in the village of Arden, Ont., with his wife, Joanne Pickett, by his side.
 Their final years together were some of their strongest.

 "We became the best of friends," she said.
 "We just spent such great time together.
 We took road trips, we talked a lot… We did all of the things that we hadn't taken the time to do before."

 Maloney had been a father, a friend.
 He was a carpenter and a conversationalist, with a sharp wit and a sense of humour.
 He loved reading books and watching a good hockey game.

 He also used to play the flute — but that was a very long time ago.

 For years, it sat in a kitchen cupboard, not so much an instrument as a relic.
 To his kids, the flute was evidence of a former life back in the 1970s, when Maloney worked in Toronto as a recording engineer and played in numerous bands.

 "I'd pull it out of the cupboard and force him to play a couple of notes," said Luke Maloney, Pat and Joanne's son, "But it wouldn't last more than a couple of seconds and he'd put it away.
 Playing music was something he was sheepish about in the time I was around."